 3) Pricing – We get into the deep background below, but the easiest way to figure out the price is the same way you do with anything else.
 Shop around.
 Blue Nile and James Allen are the industry leaders when it comes to diamonds (like Amazon is for many products).
 A store will always be more expensive than what you can find online, but figure out the right baseline and then you can decide if its worth paying premium “X” for the added value you feel you are getting from the store.

 For example, we reviewed Shane Co and were offered a 1.01ct I VS2 cushion cut for $6,477.
 Firstly, had you gone through our education on quality, you would know that this was an undesirable diamond (cut a little too deep and better to avoid “I” color in cushion cuts.
 Next, we can do a quick price compare.
-Here is a superior diamond from James Allen (better cut, higher clarity) for $2,700 and a similar diamond from Blue Nile that is an even better deal coming in at $2,779.
+Here is a superior diamond from Blue Nile (better cut, higher clarity) that is a fantastic deal coming in at $2,779.

 You don’t need me to tell you that the Shane Co diamond is horrifically priced.

 Use this Diamond Price Calculator to calculate the expected range of prices for different diamonds.
-James Allen is a market leader in pricing, so we chose to base our tool on their inventory.
+Blue Nile is a market leader in pricing, so we chose to base our tool on their inventory.

 Think You’re A Diamond Pro?

 Think you’re a Diamond Pro and can save 25%?